 As described more fully in the Compensation Discussion and Analysis section of this proxy statement, the Company's compensation program is designed to reward both teamwork and the individual officer's contribution to the Company with respect to annual and longer-term goals.
 The Company's primary components of compensation for its executive officers have been base salary, annual incentive cash bonuses and long-term equity-based incentive compensation.
-There is no pre-established policy or target for the allocation between cash and non-cash incentive compensation.
+There is no pre-established policy or target for the allocation between cash and non-cash incentive compensation or between short-term and long-term compensation.